RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0.5` and maximum value is `30`
     - Default is `3`
 * `text` - type: STRING
-    - A string literal to display if there is no `staticItem` / `itemType` or `defaultItem` properties defined or if no images were found.
+    - A string literal to display if there is no `staticItem` or `defaultItem` property defined and if no image is found.
+This property can only be used in the system view as for the gamelist view the text fallback will always be set to the game name.
 * `textColor` - type: COLOR
     - Default is `000000FF`
 * `textBackgroundColor` - type: COLOR